benji300/joplin-wanaka-ui/README.md

 - Colored tags
 - Cleaner note list including floating plus button to create new notes/to-dos
-- Floating editor toolbar at the bottom of the content (not supported for TinyMCE)
+- Floating editor toolbar at the bottom of the editor content
+  - Not supported for TinyMCE
 - Local search inlined with tag list
-- Improve style of column splitters (highlight while dragging)
+- Improved style of panel splitters
+  - Highlighted while dragging
-- Change style of synchronize area and button
+- Changed style of synchronize area and button
-- Decrease visibility of toolbar icons (to focus more on content)
+- Decreased visibility of toolbar icons
+  - To focus more on content
 - Floating TOC on the right for rendered Markdown mode
   - Based on the idea from [here](https://discourse.joplinapp.org/t/toc-as-the-sidebar/5979/34)
+  - Requires `[[toc]]` in note content
+- Show/hide line numbers in CodeMirror
+  - Based on the idea from [here](https://discourse.joplinapp.org/t/option-to-show-line-numbers-in-editor/8313/22)
-- Change visibility of some UI elements
+- Changed visibility of some UI elements by default
-  - Can be reverted manually - see [UI tweaks](#ui-tweaks)
+  - Can be adapted manually - see [UI tweaks](#ui-tweaks)

-- Works with all built-in color themes
+> **Works with all built-in color themes**

 ## Screenshots